ssahani/secure-ntp/README.md

-nts-timesyncd: Configures NTP using Key Establishment (NTS-KE) protocol.

-Introduction
+#### Introduction
 ============

-nts-timesyncd is the systemd project's "timesyncd", extracted out to be a standalone daemon.
+Configures NTP using Key Establishment (NTS-KE) protocol. `nts-timesyncd` is the systemd project's `timesyncd`, extracted out to be a standalone daemon.
 It allows to Computers use the Network Time Protocol (NTP) to synchronize their system clocks over the internet.
 NTP is one of the few unsecured internet protocols still in common use.
 An attacker that can observe network traffic between a client and server can feed the client with bogus data and, depending on the client’s